NecsusECS/Necsus/README.md

 ### Directives

-Systems interact with the rest of an app by using special method arguments, called `Directives`.
+Systems interact with the rest of an app using special method arguments, called `Directives`.
 These directives are just regular types that Necsus knows how to wire up in special ways.

 Systems can't have any other type of argument.
-If Necsus doesn't recognize how to wire-up an argument, the compile will fail.
+If Necsus doesn't recognize how to wire up an argument, the compile will fail.

 #### Spawn